Excited State Densities from Time-Dependent Density Functional Response Theory: Results and Analysis on Model Systems

 \subsection{One-Dimensional Helium: Local Excitations}

 Figure~\ref{fig:helium} shows the excited-state density differences of the first four local excitations of 1DHe.
 In this plot, the exact KS orbitals are used in Eq.~\ref{eq:density_sma} and $f\Hxc$ and $\tilde{g}\xc$ are approximated by EXX: $f\Hxc(x,x') = f\Hx(x,x') = \frac{1}{2\sqrt{1+(x-x')^2}}$, and $\tilde{g}\xc= \tilde{g}\x = 0$.
-The plots show the fully converged SMA and the STL excited-state density differences, as well as the KS one; the inset shows the excited-state density itself, obtained from adding the exact ground-state density to the density-difference in each case.
+The plots show the fully converged SMA and STL excited-state density differences, as well as the KS one; the inset shows the excited-state density itself, obtained from adding the exact ground-state density to the density-difference in each case.

 We see that SMA gives a noticeable correction to the KS excited-state densities, particularly for the lowest excitation, and that the SMA, STL, and KS densities all become more accurate for the higher excitations, as expected.
 In particular, for the lowest excitation, SMA captures the sharper peak and the shoulders around the location of the He nucleus, which are missed by the KS density in the lowest excitation, as seen in the inset.
-For this lowest excitation, the effect of the higher KS orbitals is important, since the STL density is almost indistinguishable from the KS density.
+For this lowest excitation, the effect of the higher KS orbitals is important {in the construction of $\chi\s$ going into the formula}, since the STL density is almost indistinguishable from the KS density.
 For the higher excitations shown, STL brings a small correction to the KS density (in fact, almost none for the third excited state).

-Panel (e) shows the convergence of the SMA density-difference with the number $K$ of orbitals included in the sums over $p$ in Eq.~(\ref{eq:density_sma}), defined as $\sigma_K = \int dx \left| \Delta n_I^K(x) - \Delta n_I^{500}(x) \right|^2$, where $N$ is the number of grid points.
+Panel (e) shows the convergence of the SMA density-difference with the number $K$ of orbitals included in the sums over $p$ in Eq.~\ref{eq:density_sma}, defined as $\sigma_K = \int dx \left| \Delta n_I^K(x) - \Delta n_I^{500}(x) \right|^2$, where $N$ is the number of grid points.
 We see that, for these states, even with just one orbital, this spatially-averaged error is relatively small, within 0.03 for the lowest excited state, and 0.01 for the 2nd-4th, and this error decreases rapidly with the number of orbitals, dropping to well within 0.00001 by 50 orbitals.